 - StreamSets is a real-time data processing tool with excellent monitoring capabilities.
 It markets itself as a data ops tool.

 - StreamSets’ data collector can connect to a variety of sources including Oracle.
-A full set of supported sources and destinations can be found here.

 - StreamSets’ data protector can help an organization stay within major compliance requirements like HIPAA and GDPR.